DenisB7/DenisB7/README.md

 🚀4 projects from work:
 1. dorkomplect (WordPress) www.dorkomplect.ru - my first experience in developing, was created in 2020 and still maintaining it
-2. on Upwork before sending my CV/Resume to prospective employers for Web scraping using Selenium and/or Beautiful Soup job i was solving some of their tasks listed in their jobs desription, because tasks were curious to me, finally, i got one as consultation.
+2. on Upwork Web scraping using Selenium and/or Beautiful Soup i was solving some of employers tasks listed in their jobs description, i got one job as consultation
 3. Vocuni on Upwork (mostly Back End) - created almost from scratch, there were already prepared models, settings and other things related with settings (18 August - 14 March)
 4. Arpeggiato started on Upwork (mostly Back End and Front End), then directly - bugs fixing, extending current features and creating new features (14 March - still in progress)